dokku/dokku-couchdb/README.md

 dokku couchdb:create lollipop
 ```

-You can also specify custom environment variables to start the couchdb service in semi-colon separated form.
+You can also specify custom environment variables to start the couchdb service in semicolon-separated form.

 ```shell
 export COUCHDB_CUSTOM_ENV="USER=alpha;HOST=beta"